 Maine-eDNA is a multi-institutional project that aims to advance both ecological understanding of coastal macrosystems and the inference capacities of environmental DNA (eDNA) science needed to translate knowledge into action.
 Please see https://umaine.edu/edna/ for more information.

 Please submit a cover letter and CV using the "Apply Now" button above.
-Screening of candidates will begin after February 7, 2020 with the expectation that the successful candidate will be available in March of 2020.
+Screening of candidates will begin immediately and applications will continue to be accepted until the position is filled.
+The successful candidate will be brought on to work as soon as possible.

 About Midcoast Maine